77th Academy Awards: Ceremony information

 Notable changes were made to give the ceremony a sleek, interactive look while shortening the length of the ceremony.
 Cates announced that in certain categories, all five nominees would be up onstage prior to the announcement of the award.
 In other instances, the actor or actress would present the award in the audience.
-In addition, production designer Roy Christopher designed an technologically ambitious stage for the telecast that both saluted the past while look toward the future.
+In addition, production designer Roy Christopher designed a technologically ambitious stage for the telecast that both saluted the past while look toward the future.
 The set prominently featured 26 high-definition video monitors floating over the first twelve rows of the audience and a 40-foot LED screen situated beneath a layer of plexiglass on the stage floor.
 Both screens were used display images of previous Oscar appearances as presenters took the stage or random film clips during several commercial breaks.
 A gold rod featuring 23 different life-sized Oscar statuettes spiraling upward was placed at center stage.

 Several other people were involved with the production of the ceremony.
 Film composer and musician Bill Conti served as musical director of the ceremony.
 AMPAS graphics designer Brett Davidson designed the official ceremony poster consisting of a profile of the Oscar statuette in front of four neon-colored squares.
 Freelance producer Cochise and media firm Dig and Media Island released a trailer shown in movie theaters nationwide promoting the ceremony featuring clips from past Oscar ceremonies against the four squares backdrop in the aforementioned poster.
 The trailer featured the song "Hey Mama" by The Black Eyed Peas.
 Two-time Oscar-winning actor Dustin Hoffman narrated the opening montage highlighting the evolution of the movies.